 Fortunately, we have the top EV stock to buy to play this consolidation megatrend.

-In fact, the world’s largest company — Apple (AAPL) — is getting into the EV game.
-It’s building an Apple Car, which many expect to be announced within the next year.
+The world’s largest company – Apple (AAPL) – is getting into the EV game.
+It’s building an Apple Car, which many expect to be announced within 12 months.

-Think about this.
-Little Nikola paid a 30% premium to buy out Romeo.
-If the giant Apple decides to take out this tiny EV stock, the premium could be much, much bigger.
+Shell paid a near-100% premium to buy out Volta.
+If giant Apple decided to take out this tiny EV stock, the premium could be much, much bigger.

 On the date of publication, Luke Lango did not have (either directly or indirectly) any positions in the securities mentioned in this article.